What Is a Letter of Intent for Business Purchase?

 A letter of intent is not a final agreement.
 It is not a purchase agreement.
 It simply outlines the specific actions and steps the parties will take to get to the purchase agreement.

 As both parties work through the process of verification and exploration, called due diligence, the situation can change.
 An issue might come up with a lien or a pending lawsuit that involves the seller, and both parties will have to stop and agree on how this new information will affect the deal.

-Use the KISS Principle—keep it short and simple.
+Use the KISS Principle—keep it short and simple - as you write the letter of intent.
 Try to avoid complicated legal language.
 Also, keep it general.
 You won't want to get too specific at this point.
 You don't want to tie up either party with multiple, complex details.
 You'll want to leave things open for changes and possibilities before your final agreement is drafted.

 A Sample Letter of Intent Template